Ulmus 'San Zanobi': Pests and diseases

-'San Zanobi' has a high resistance to Dutch Elm Disease, and no losses to the disease have been observed.
+'San Zanobi' has a high resistance to Dutch elm disease, and no losses to the disease have been observed.
 In trials conducted by the Istituto per la Protezione delle Piante, 'San Zanobi' sustained 19.5% defoliation and 8.5% dieback when inoculated with unnaturally high concentrations of the fungal pathogen, compared with 50% / 35.5% resp. for 'Lobel', and 95% / 100% for 'CNR118', a field elm (Ulmus minor) native to Italy.

 Cultivation

 'San Zanobi' has been widely planted across Italy, mostly in towns and cities, notably Rome in and around the Villa Medici.
 Introduced to the UK by Butterfly Conservation in 2004, it was evaluated at several sites in Hampshire, where it has proven fast growing, increasing in height by up to 0.87 m and 1.45 cm stem diameter per annum.
 However, it was found to be intolerant of soils waterlogged over winter.
 Among urban introductions in the UK are two specimens, planted in 2014, towards the west end of Broad Walk, Christ Church Meadow, Oxford.

-As of 1 January 2018, the export of 'San Zanobi' to the UK from Italy is prohibited, the plant unable to qualify for a phytopassport owing to the prevalence of Elm Yellows in the region of cultivation.
-However, the tree is grown under licence in the Netherlands and Germany, whence exports to the UK are permitted.
+As of 1 January 2018, the export of 'San Zanobi' to the UK from Italy is prohibited, the plant unable to qualify for a phytopassport owing to the prevalence of elm yellows in the region of cultivation.
+However, as of 2025, IPP have waived patent restrictions, and thus the tree may be freely propagated in the UK.

+Specimens of the cultivar have been planted in the Netherlands, notably among the line of 140 elms on the ‘s-Gravelandsevaartweg, Loosdrecht (ten trees at the northern end, south of the 'Lobel', planted 2016), part of Wijdemeren City Council's elm collection, assembled since 2003 by tree manager Martin Tijdgat and his colleagues.

 'San Zanobi' is not known to have been introduced to North America or Australasia.